Journal of Computer Graphics Techniques

 The Journal of Computer Graphics Techniques is a diamond open-access peer-reviewed scientific journal covering computer graphics.
 It was established in May 2012 when a large part of the editorial board resigned from the now-defunct Journal of Graphics Tools.
-The editor-in-chief from 2015 to present is Marc Olano (University of Maryland, Baltimore County).
-The previous editor-in-chief was Morgan McGuire, 2012-2015.
-Current acting editor-in-chief is Eric Haines.
+The first editor-in-chief was Morgan McGuire, 2012-2015, next was Marc Olano (University of Maryland, Baltimore County), 2015-2025, then Eric Haines, 2024-2025.
+The current editor-in-chief is Alexander Wilkie (Charles University).

 The Journal of Graphics Tools was a quarterly peer-reviewed scientific journal covering computer graphics.
 It was established in 1996 and published by A K Peters, now part of Taylor & Francis.
 From 2009 to 2011 the journal was published as the Journal of Graphics, GPU, & Game Tools.
 In 2012, a large part of the editorial board resigned to form the open access Journal of Computer Graphics Techniques.
 The last editor-in-chief was Francesco Banterle (Istituto di Scienza e Tecnologie dell'Informazione).
 Previous editors-in-chief have been Andrew Glassner, Ronen Barzel, Doug Roble, and Morgan McGuire.
 The final volume was released in 2013 and the journal formally ceased with its final issue in 2015.